clojure-emacs/cider-nrepl/README.md

 passing and that your patch is in line with the [contribution guidelines](CONTRIBUTING.md).

+### Working with mranderson (inlining dependencies)

+[mranderson](https://github.com/benedekfazekas/mranderson) is used to avoid classpath collisions.

+To work with `mranderson` the first thing to do is:

+`lein do clean, source-deps`

+This creates the munged local dependencies in `target/srcdeps` directory.

+After that you can run your tests or your REPL with:

+`lein with-profile +plugin.mranderson/config repl`

+`lein with-profile +plugin.mranderson/config test`

+Note the plus sign before the leiningen profile.
+For this leiningen profile to work **you need leiningen version 2.5.0+!** If you want to use `mranderson` while developing locally with the REPL the source has to be modified in the `target/srcdeps` directory.
+When you want to release locally:

+`lein with-profile plugin.mranderson/config install`

+Release to clojars:

+`lein with-profile plugin.mranderson/config deploy clojars`

+Or you can use the very sophisticated script to clean, inline, test and run an end target like install or deploy:

+`./build.sh install`

+`./build.sh deploy clojars`

+[build.sh](build.sh) cleans, runs source-deps with the right parameters, runs the tests and then runs the provided lein target.

 ## Hall of Fame

 Special credit goes to the following people for their contributions: